Date: April 6-18, 2026

 Calais, France, is a migration hotspot that is relatively unknown to people in the United States.
 The situation in Calais bears striking resemblance to the dynamics at play at the United States-Mexico border.
-Thousands of people migrate to Calais in hopes of crossing the English Channel and entering the United Kingdom to find a better life.
+Fleeing for their lives, thousands of people converge in Calais, France in hopes of crossing the English Channel to the United Kingdom.

 During this pilgrimage, you will interact with various organizations that are doing justice and relief work among the migrant population in Calais:

-- Project Play offers play therapy for children in refugee camps.
+- Project Play – therapeutic play for children in refugee camps.

-- Maria Skobtsova House provides meals, prayers and a space for women and children to live.
+- Maria Skobtsova House – meals, prayers and safe shelter for women and children.

 You will experience crossing the English Channel, via ferry, and travel to London, England.
 There, you will meet with Peaceful Borders and learn about their advocacy work — from their beginnings in Calais to their present-day work in the United Kingdom.